Mithgol/phido/README.md

 **Note 1:** if node-webkit resides in another directory and you won't add that directory to your system's `PATH` variable's value, then you should use a verbose (absolute or relative) path to the node-webkit's executable.
 (On Windows you may use the `start.bat` file as an example and edit it according to your circumstances.)

 **Note 2:** on Mac OS X the node-webkit's executable is called `node-webkit` instead of `nw` (hence `node-webkit .` to launch PhiDo).

+### Launching PhiDo from GoldED

+PhiDo can be used as an advanced external viewer of echomail messages for any version of GoldED (for example, for GoldED+ or GoldED-NSF).
+It is useful because PhiDo has the following features that are not present in GoldED:

+* FGHI URLs become hyperlinks (GoldED-NSF also has this feature, but GoldED+ does not have it)

+* Raster images (PNG, JPEG, GIF) and vector images (SVG) are automatically decoded from UUE and displayed instead of UUE

+* Unicode support

+* User's picture (avatar) in a message's header

+Two lines have to be added to configuration files of GoldED to enable launching of PhiDo.

+An additional line in the main GoldED's configuration file (usually called `golded.cfg` or `gedcyg.cfg`) defines a new external utility (15th in this example):

+    ExternUtil 15 start "" \path\to\node-webkit\nw d:\path\to\PhiDo\phido "--file=@file" "--area=@cecho"

+Substitute `d:\path\to\PhiDo\` and `\path\to\node-webkit\` with your real paths leading to PhiDo and its underlying node-webkit engine.
+(On Windows the PhiDo's path has to start from the corresponding drive's letter because of a known node-webkit's [issue](https://github.com/rogerwang/node-webkit/issues/2413).)

+An additional line in the GoldED's hotkey configuration file (usually `GoldKeys.cfg`) defines a hotkey for the utility (`F12` in this example):

+    F12 ExternUtil15

+Afterward press F12 to launch PhiDo from GoldED.
+If the message that you view in GoldED has a MSGID (it usually has; see [FTS-0009.001](http://ftsc.org/docs/fts-0009.001) for details), PhiDo shows the same message; otherwise PhiDo displays the list of available echomail areas.

 ## Testing PhiDo